GoodCloud/django-functional-tests/README.md

 Where:

 * `unit_tests.py` contains unit tests, django client tests, etc
 * `selenium_abstractions.py` contains one or more classes that provide functional, common actions specific to the app.
+Expect them to be mixed in across apps.
 * `selenium_tests.py` contains the actual tests, subclassing one or more `selenium_abstractions` classes from this and other apps